mikeplem/platform-interview/Phase_1.md

 ## Build The Java Application

 - Clone this repository
-- change directory into the reposistory
+- change directory into the repository
 - Enter `make build`

 ## Build the Docker Container